Generate an error function for C3 A-Ci curve fitting

 choosing those parameter values.

-A penalty is also added for any parameter combination where An
+A penalty is also added for any parameter combination where An is not a

-number, or where calculate_c3_assimilation
+number, or where calculate_c3_assimilation produces an error.

 Value

-A function with one input argument guess
+A function with one input argument guess, which should be a numeric

 vector representing values of the parameters to be fitted (which are specified

-input argument.)
-Each element of guess
+by the fit_options input argument.)
+Each element of guess is the

 value of one parameter (arranged in alphabetical order.)
 For example, with the

-should contain values of alpha_old
+default settings, guess should contain values of alpha_old,

 that order).